The Subs: Early days

-In the wake of their arrival on the international scene, The Subs made several remixes for artists like Alex Gopher, The Lotterboys, Plump DJs, Telex and Cassius.
+In the wake of their arrival on the international scene, The Subs made several remixes for artists like Alex Gopher, The Lotterboys, Plump DJs, Telex, and Cassius.

 By the end of 2008, The Subs released their critically acclaimed debut album Subculture on the Belgian Lektroluv label.
-Following "Kiss My Trance", a second single – "Music Is The New Religion" – was released to promote the album.
+Following "Kiss My Trance," a second single – "Music Is The New Religion" – was released to promote the album.

 Getting more and more airplay, the band quickly made a name for itself.
-In May 2009 The Subs were invited by Rob da Bank to make a one-hour mix tape for his show on BBC Radio 1.
-Several months later, on 16 October 2009, London club Fabric celebrated its 10-year anniversary.
-The club management asked The Subs to perform at its birthday party and to record an exclusive give-away anniversary track "Mitsubitchi".
+In May 2009, The Subs were invited by Rob da Bank to make a one-hour mixtape for his show on BBC Radio 1.
+Several months later, on 16 October 2009, London Club Fabric celebrated its 10-year anniversary.
+The club management asked The Subs to perform at its birthday party and to record an exclusive give-away anniversary track, "Mitsubitchi."

 First gold record: "The Pope of Dope"

 In early 2010, The Subs recorded a single, "The Pope of Dope", together with Party Harders.
 The track became an instant hit with more than 10,000 copies sold.
 The song earned the band its first gold record in Belgium.

 Playing as a supporting act to The Prodigy in Zénith de Lille (France) later that year, Papillon vomited on stage.
 The event inspired The Subs to write the track "Vomit in Style", which was released on an EP with the same name.
 The band topped of a particularly productive year with the release of another EP, Rototom/My Body is Gonna Remember, a collaboration with French DJ duo Les Petits Pilous.